lonelyteapot/py_unpack_sourcemap/README.md

   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-                        a directory to extract source files into --overwrite           overwrite existing output directory
+                        a directory to extract source files into --overwrite           overwrite existing output directory --ignore-source-root  ignore the 'sourceRoot' field, put files directly in the directory
 ```

 ### As a Python module